talkowski-lab/rCNV2/analysis/gene_scoring/README.md

 To protect against certain regions of the genome with recurrent CNVs contributing noise to our effect size estimates for individual genes, we did not consider a subset of genes for any step of prior estimation or training.

 Specifically, we blacklisted genes which:
-1. Overlapped 54 known genomic disorder loci, as described in [Owen et al., 2018](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-5292-7); or
+1. Overlapped 114 known genomic disorder loci curated from the literature (described [here](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/other#genomic-disorders)); or
 2. Were within 1Mb of any centromere or telomere.

-This resulted in blacklisting a total of 1,067 genes for all prior estimation and model training (described below).
+This resulted in blacklisting a total of 1,848 genes for all prior estimation and model training (described below).

 ### 2b.
 Estimation of prior fraction of dosage-sensitive genes